Language: EN

 In general, almost all languages have global functions implemented, in one way or another, or with their language peculiarities.
 But they have them.

 It is often said that using global variables is a bad practice.
 Well, it is not always a bad practice.
-In fact, it is not only that they have their utility, they are necessary for the program to work (the entry point, for instance, is a global variable).
+In fact, it’s not just that they have their utility; they are necessary for the program to work (the entry point, for instance, is a global variable).

 If you stop to think, there is actually no conceptual difference between a global variable and a local variable.
 A global variable also has its scope.
 It’s just that since it is outside of any block, its “block” is the entire program.